 You can see the spires of Mariahilf Pilgrimage Church high on the hill.

 The Veste Oberhaus is the imposing fortress situated atop St. George’s Hill, between the Danube and Ilz Rivers.
 From its perch, you will be rewarded with stunning views of Passau and the surrounding countryside.

-There is also a restaurant for refreshments and a viewing platform on the Observatory Tower for picturing taking of the magnificent view of the rivers below, charming Passau Germany and the bucolic countryside.
+There is also a restaurant for refreshments and a viewing platform on the Observatory Tower for picturing taking.

 The mighty fortress, Veste Oberhaus, above Passau Germany.